 Prison Education: A New Class?

 I have several thoughts on the matter that I’d like to share with you.
-For starters, I’m certainly open to the idea and even willing to teach it.
+I’m certainly open to the idea and even willing to teach it.
 But I’m concerned with the work involved.
-Now that I’ve been around in the Education Department for a while, I can see that students like the idea of really working and growing, but they rarely are willing to put in the effort to do so.
-There are only a few who will really put in the work and see a project through.
+Now that I’ve been around in the Education Department for a while, I can see that students like the idea of working and growing, but they rarely are willing to put in the effort.
+Only a few will really put in the work and see a project through.
 This is especially true with the voluntary nature of the Adult Continuing Education program.

-I guess that I just want to open the floor to all who might have a comment.
+I want to open the floor to all who might comment.
 What are your thoughts?
 You know me.
-Tell me, in your infinite wisdom, what you think the right path for me is.
+Please tell me, in your infinite wisdom, what you think the right path for me is.
 I’m all ears and would appreciate anything you have to say.

 Categories